 - Very flexible in use.
 You can position the filter perfectly (higher, lower, oblique) depending on the composition

-- If you use ultra-wide lenses, you can still use filters with a special holder system
+- If you use ultra-wide lenses, you can still use filters with a particular holder system

-- If you are going to use GND filters, the plug-in solution is in fact unavoidable.
+- If you use GND filters, the plug-in solution is unavoidable.

 These types of filters belong to a higher price range.
 But they will last for years.

-The most common plug-in systems support 100mm filters, these are primarily designed for DSLR with wide-angle to telephoto lenses.
+The most common plug-in systems support 100mm filters, primarily designed for DSLRs with wide-angle to telephoto lenses.

 There are many manufacturers of adapter rings and holders.
-I use Lee filters but there are also other brands available.
-The holder and filters do not necessarily have to be from the same brand.
-It is possible to combine a holder from one brand with filters from another brand.
+I use Lee filters, but there are also other brands available.
+The holder and filters must not necessarily be from the same brand.
+Combining a holder from one brand with filters from another brand is possible.
 Of course, you have to use filters of the same size.

 UV-filters

-The advantage of the UV filter was to protect the film from UV rays, but today this feature is already integrated into your camera.
+The UV filter’s advantage was protecting the film from UV rays, but today, this feature is already integrated into your camera.
 For this reason, this filter is often only used as a lens protector against scratches and dirt.
-But if you put a lens hood on your lens, the UV filter has little added value and the lens is also protected against impact or scratches.
+But if you put a lens hood on your lens, the UV filter has little added value, and the lens is also protected against impact or scratches.

-I personally no longer use these filters because other filters protect the lens as much, but mainly because each filter reduces the light however little and I fear that some of those UV-filters don’t use high-quality glass.
+I no longer use these filters because other filters protect the lens as much, but mainly because each filter reduces the light however slightly, and I fear that some of those UV filters don’t use high-quality glass.

 Polarisation filters

-The last grop of filters that I want to discuss in this blog are the polarizing filters.
-Often, they are undervalued, but I still think they absolutely belong in the photo bag of any landscape photographer.
+The last group of filters that I want to discuss in this blog are polarizing filters.
+They are often undervalued, but I still think they belong in any landscape photographer’s photo bag.

-Polarizing filters are used in landscape photography to remove annoying reflections from water, glass, metal, wet objects, to darken blue skies to get more contrast in the clouds, generally to promote contrasts and to increase the saturation of colours.
-This usually gives your landscape photo a slightly warmer tint.
+Polarizing filters are used in landscape photography to remove annoying reflections from water, glass, metal, and wet objects, darken blue skies to increase the contrast in the clouds, and generally promote contrasts and increase the saturation of colours.
+They usually give your landscape photo a slightly warmer tint.
 You cannot reproduce the effect of a polarizing filter in post-processing.

-This filter eliminates specific frequencies from the visible light spectrum and only transmits light that is polarized in a particular direction.
+This filter eliminates specific frequencies from the visible spectrum and only transmits polarised light in a particular direction.

 Polarisation effect

-Technically there are two types of polarizers: circular and linear, the difference sits in the working principle of the filter.
-But the fact is that linear polarizers do not work with the autofocus of your DSLR.
+Technically, there are two types of polarizers: circular and linear.
+The difference lies in the filter’s working principle.
+However, linear polarizers do not work with your DSLR’s autofocus.
 Therefore, we will use circular polarizers as an obvious choice.

 You can have circular polarisers like a screw-in filter that you put in front of your lens.
 And there are versions you can screw in front of your slide-in filter holder.
 I use both types.

-It is obvious that polarizing filters are very useful, nevertheless, I want to summarize here some of their disadvantages and add some recommendations:
+Polarizing filters are handy.
+Nevertheless, I want to summarize here some of their disadvantages and add some recommendations:

-- They stop about 2 even 3 stops of light.
+- They stop about two or even three stops of light.
 Keep this in mind when you calculate to achieve a correct exposure and when combining them with other filters.

 - Polarizers are expensive filters.

-- For optimal effect, they require the camera to be pointed at a right angle to the sun for maximal effect (i.e. when the sun is either on your left or right).
-The more the angle decreases, the more the effect of the filter drops.
-Therefore, it is very difficult to use them for panoramic photos because with different angles you get different results.
+- They require the camera to be pointed at a right angle to the sun for optimal effect (i.e. when the sun is on your left or right).
+The more the angle decreases, the more the impact of the filter drops.
+Therefore, using them for panoramic photos is difficult because you get different results from different angles.

-- When composing your image, it might take slightly longer as you need to rotate them to the desired effect.
+- Composing your image might take slightly longer as you need to rotate the elements to achieve the desired effect.

 - The filter should be kept clean to avoid a reduction in image quality.

-- If you still want to buy a polarizer, I would suggest buying a “slim” version to avoid vignetting, especially in combinations with wide-angle lenses.
+- If you still want a polarizer, I suggest buying a “slim” version to avoid vignetting, especially in combinations with wide-angle lenses.

-- If you want to use a polarizer and you don’t use a slot-in system with adapter ring and holder, you should buy a polarizer that has a diameter equal to that of your lens or one for each different diameter.
+- If you want a polarizer and don’t use a slot-in system with an adapter ring and holder, you should buy a polarizer with a diameter equal to that of your lens or one for each different diameter.

-I hope you learned something again and invite you to leave a comment below.
-Part 2 and 3 of this series of blogs for landscape photographers will follow soon with more information about the use of neutral density and gradual neutral density filters in landscape photography.
+I hope you learned something again, and I invite you to comment below.
+Parts 2 and 3 of this series of blogs for landscape photographers will follow soon, with more information about using neutral density and gradual neutral density filters in landscape photography.

 Leave a reply